 While past year heroin use prevalence remains under 1% for people 12 and older (as it does for all states), Vermonters in the 18-25 year-old age group have among the highest use rates in the country.
 A report from the Substance Abuse & Mental Health Services Administration found that in any given year almost 80% of new heroin users in America had misused prescription pain relievers.

-The general pattern for Vermont is a lot like the national trend: prescription drug misuse has slowly gone down, access to treatment for those dependent on opioids has widened, and there has been an increase in disease and death associated with heroin use.
+The general pattern for Vermont is similar to the national trend: prescription drug misuse has slowly gone down, access to treatment for those dependent on opioids has widened, and there has been an increase in disease and death associated with heroin use.

-If you or someone you know needs help with heroin or other opioids – treatment is available!
+If you or someone you know needs help with marijuana – treatment is available!
 Treatment is effective and people can recover.

 - Start the conversation early to get ahead of the conversation.